Can't talk right now?Get a quote · reply within 15 min

 A chassis move, backplane issue, or hot swap can scramble drive order.
 The RAID set may appear unformatted, show RAW, or mount with an invalid partition table on GPT or MBR.

 A reinitialise or reconfigure on a hardware RAID controller can wipe metadata references while leaving blocks intact.
-Storage Spaces and Dynamic Disks can also lose mapping tables, making data look deleted or overwritten.
+Storage Spaces and Dynamic Disks can also lose mapping tables.

 Emergency Service Available 24/7

-Speak directly to an engineer — 24/7 UK response
+Speak directly to a RAID recovery engineer — 24/7 UK response for failed rebuilds, controller faults, and degraded arrays.

 How RAID Data Recovery Works: From Diagnosis to Final Verification

-RAID data recovery is a controlled process that protects original media, reconstructs the RAID set, and restores data to safe storage.
+A controlled lab workflow protects original media, reconstructs the RAID set, and restores data to safe storage without trial-and-error rebuilds.

 Triage and intake